 Here’s a map of what we did last year to legally stay in Europe longer than 90 days.
 The numbers represent 1st stop, 2nd stop, etc.

 Doesn’t that look fun!?!? (or crazy?)
 It takes a lot of moving around, but it is possible!
 Basically we were in the Schengen for almost 90 days, then in the UK for 60 days, Ireland for 60 days, then back to the Schengen for 90 days.
-We also could have gone to Croatia or other countries outside the Schengen, which is our plan NEXT year along with some other Eastern European countries.
+We also could have gone to other countries outside the Schengen, which is our plan NEXT year along with some other Eastern European countries.

 Another thing to note is that when you get a new passport, your Schengen allowance resets.
 So if you are in Europe for 90 days, fly home for one day and get a new passport, then fly back to Europe, your 90 days are then reset.
 Obviously this is not practical (especially with a big family), but it’s an available option.